 However, due to common agricultural and production practices currently in use, the growing and processing of plant products can involve some animals being harmed or killed.

-These can be animals harmed during clearing land for plant farms and food factories, animals used to produce the manure, fish meal and blood and bone used to fertilise plants, insects killed by pesticides, other 'pest' animals killed to protect crops and stored grains, animals harmed by harvesting machines and animals harmed during transportation and processing of plant products.
+These can be wild animals harmed during clearing land for plant farms and food factories, animals used to produce the manure, fish meal and blood and bone used to fertilise plants, insects killed by pesticides, other 'pest' animals killed to protect crops and stored grains, wild animals harmed by harvesting machines and animals harmed during transportation and processing of plant products.
 In addition, some crops are fertilised by bee colonies managed by commercial bee keepers.

 One author who points out that animals are killed in plant production is pig farmer Matthew Evans in his book On Eating Meat.
 He claims that a billion mice are poisoned annually to protect wheat in Western Australia.
 He got this figure from a 2011 column by Mike Archer.
 Due to a misunderstanding by Archer, this figure is exaggerated by more than 100 times.
 However his main point, that animals are harmed in plant agriculture, is undeniable.
 Just not as much as Evans and Archer would have you believe.
+For more on the number of animals killed in plant farming versus animal farming see On Eating Meat and the Numbers Game.

 So, given that consuming plant products can cause harm to animals, what do we do about it?